This tutorial gives an introduction into the Flutter framework and explains how to setup your development environment.

 }

-and contains data which may change during the lifetime of the widget.
+A stateful widget contains data that may change during the lifetime of the widget.
+A stateless widget can contain stateful widgets and vice versa.

 Implementing a stateful widget requires two classes: